-My novel’s been out for three years now – but let’s have a look at the development of writing Girl Gone Greek.
+My novel’s been out since 2015 – but let’s have a look at the development of writing Girl Gone Greek.

 Back in the summer of 2010 I was back in the UK visiting family.
 One lazy summer afternoon, I was dozing in bed.
 You know that halfway stage between sleep and being awake?
 Well, that’s the time for me when all my thoughts come together and I think random strangeness.

 Except this time was a ‘Eureka!’ moment.

 Why not start a novel about your experiences in Greece?
 It’s nice you’ve got a blog, but why not push yourself that bit further?
 And people might be interested in the colourful characters you’ve experienced in the country

 my inner voice was telling me.
 And so I (not quite) leapt out of bed, grabbed my laptop and started to randomly type.